aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/qr-code-family/micro-qr-code-card/_index.md

 - high data encoding density
 - customizable error correction

+Micro QR Code provides improved density and encode data more efficiently compared with [QR Code](/barcode/info-cards/qr-code).
 However, Micro QR Codes are sensitive to substantial damage to the target pattern as it can hinder barcode detection in the scanned image.
-This symbology provides very limited capacity so it can be applied only to special cases that do not require encoding large input messages.
+This type provides very limited capacity so it can be applied only to special cases that do not require encoding large input messages.

-## **Aspose Samples for Micro QR Code Generation and Recognition**
+## **How to Generate and Read Micro QR Codes**
 ### **Generation Code Samples**

 {{< tabs tabTotal="3" tabID="1" tabName1="C#" tabName2="Java" tabName3="C++" >}}